LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 ### 4.1 Install Required Packages

-Go to the `$ANDROID_HOME/cmdline-tools/tools/bin` folder and run the following command to update repository details:
+Go to the `$ANDROID_HOME/cmdline-tools/tools/bin` folder and run the following command to update the repository:
 ```
 $ ./sdkmanager
 ```